-Study: Antiretroviral therapy for HIV-1 in first four months is crucialJanuary 16th, 2013 in HIV & AIDS /
+Study: Antiretroviral therapy for HIV-1 in first four months is crucialJanuary 16, 2013 in Medicine & Health / HIV & AIDS

 Patients who are started on antiretroviral therapy for HIV-1 infection within four months of estimated infection date—and who have higher counts of CD4+ T-cells at the initiation of therapy—demonstrate a stronger recovery of CD4+ T-cell counts than patients in whom therapy is started later, a new study shows.